-We retrieved archival X-rays observations from the \textit{Chandra X-rays Observatory} for a sub-sample of the clusters.
+We retrieved archival X-ray observations from the \textit{Chandra X-ray Observatory} for a subsample of the clusters.
 These observations used the Advanced CCD Imaging Spectrometer (ACIS) and are composed of observations obtained with the ACIS-I or ACIS-S configuration.
-Due to the limited number of counts for specific clusters, we included data obtained in FAINT mode in addition to the more robust VFAINT one.
+Due to the limited number of counts for specific clusters, we included data obtained in FAINT mode in addition to the more robust VFAINT mode.
 We reduced the data with the routine implemented in the CIAO software environment \citep[version 4.15]{fruscione2006}.
-In particular, we used the \textsc{WAVDETECT} source-detection routine \citep{freeman2002} to automatically remove the X-ray point sources and create counts maps in the $[0.5,7]$~keV band from the diffuse X-ray emission.
+In particular, we used the \textsc{WAVDETECT} source-detection routine \citep{freeman2002} to automatically remove the X-ray point sources and create count maps in the $[0.5,7]$~keV band from the diffuse X-ray emission.
 We additionally employ the \texttt{csmooth} routine, which is a \textit{Chandra}-focused adaptation of the ASMOOTH routine \citep{csmooth}, to smooth the X-ray maps for the purpose of visual presentation.
 A complete list of the X-ray imaging used in this paper is given in \autoref{tab.xray}.